Rule-based Logic

 Input Parameters

-Rule-based AI agents utilize defined input parameters to extract information from customer inquiries or other data sources and further process it.
-These parameters control which data is captured, analyzed, and used for processing.
+Rule-based AI agents use defined input parameters to extract information from customer inquiries or other data sources and process them further.
+These parameters control which data is collected, analyzed, and used for processing.

 Parameter Management